TrilokiDA/Classification_metrics/README.md

   * **Precision:** When a positive value is predicted, how often is the prediction correct?
 * **Adjusting the classification threshold**
 * **ROC Curves and Area Under the Curve (AUC)**
-  * AUC is the percentage of the ROC plot that is underneath the curve:
+  * AUC is the percentage of the ROC plot that is underneath the curve.